 Playing on LAN: Client’s Side

-Unlike the Server, the client doesn’t have to do much in order to join the game.
+Unlike the Server, the client doesn’t have to do much to join the game.
 Simply launch the game and head to the Play Menu.
-From there, do the following steps in order to join the multiplayer game:
+From there, do the following steps to join the multiplayer game:

 - Navigate to the Friends section and find your desired friend within the list.
 If you haven’t added your friend to the list, then do the following steps: